-- Information about taxation in the InTo Finland services website (infopankki.fi)
+- Information about taxation in Infopankki website (infopankki.fi)

 - Tax % Calculator (vero.fi)

 It is recommended to open a bank account if you receive salary from the Aalto University.
-You might want to contact the bank in advance and set up a meeting to open a bank account.
+The banks recommend that customers reserve an appointment to open a bank account.
 This ensures that you get service in English.
-Take with you at least a passport (and visa and residence permit), some form of proof of the origins of the money coming into this account (contract of employment/certificate of scholarship) and the Finnish personal identity number in order to open the account.
-The account can also be opened with the temporary personal identity number.
+When resserving an appointment, make sure that you get instructions for the documentation to bring with you.
+Take at least a passport (and visa and residence permit) and some form of proof of the origins of the money coming into this account (contract of employment/certificate of scholarship).
 Remember to bring your Finnish address with you as well.
-Some banks may require additional documents.
+Very often banks require additional documents.

 - Information about banks in Finland (expat-finland.com)

-As soon as your stay in Finland has been officially agreed, you should contact the receiving unit to help you with organizing housing matters.
-Unfortunately Aalto University cannot guarantee housing for the international staff.
+As soon as your stay in Finland has been officially agreed, you should contact the receiving unit who will help you with organizing housing matters.
+Unfortunately Aalto University cannot guarantee housing for the international staff, but has a few options for entry-level housing.
 More information about Housing services.

 Rented housing can be obtained mainly on the private housing market.
 The free market operates through advertisements in the newspapers, online or through an agent.
 Often friends and colleagues are the best contacts when trying to find accommodation, as finding housing can be time-consuming.
 You may also use housing agents, which often have online advertisements for available housing for rent and for sale.

-The housing costs in Finland are high.
+The housing costs in Finland may be considered high, but is at the same level than in other Northern European countries.
 The rent on the private market varies depending on how near the Helsinki city center the apartment is located, the size, age and the luxury level of the apartment.
 For a one bedroom apartment (with a living room and a kitchen) the monthly rent can be anywhere from about 500 (Vantaa) to over 1000 euros (Helsinki city center).
 Usually apartments are rented unfurnished.
-When renting an apartment, you may have to pay a deposit that is equivalent to 1-2 month rent.
+When renting an apartment, you are usually obligated to pay a deposit that is equivalent to 1-2 month rent.
 This deposit will be returned when you move out.
 Rent is paid monthly usually at the beginning of each month.